Speak to a qualified cancer nurse

 Treatment for vulvar cancer

-Vulvar cancer usually takes many years to develop but, like other types of cancer, it is easier to treat at an early stage.
+Vulvar cancer usually takes many years to develop, but it is easier to treat at an early stage.
 Treatment may involve surgery, radiation therapy and chemotherapy.
 You may have one of these treatments or a combination.

 The treatment recommended by your doctor will depend on the results of your tests, the type of cancer, where the cancer is, whether it has spread, your age and your general health.
 You’ll have regular check-ups to see whether the cancer has responded to treatment.